garbados/couchdb/share/doc/src/replicator.rst

     "_replicator"

 As soon as this is done, both pull replications defined before, are stopped.
-This is explicitly mentioned in CouchDB's log:
+This is explicitly mentioned in Cloudant's log:

 .. code-block:: text